h4ck3rm1k3/py-loadr-forkr-debugr/Readme.md

 # Problem
 You want to load a ton of slow things and then test something, and then make changes and retry it takes a long time to load libs and other data into your base.

 # Solution

-Load your libs in the the main program, fork it and then spawn a pdb in the child to allow you to test your changes. each child can import more code.
+Load your libs in the the main program, fork it with a simple call to forker.main, and then use nose tests that get the global data to test your changes.
+Optionally spawn a pdb in the child to allow you to test your changes. each child can import more code.
 If you want to lose the changes, just exit and it will be restored.
+You can kill the child process any time and a new one will spawn.
+The program will wait for changes to the file system to rerun the tests.

+# Usage

+Simple forking like pdb

+    import forkr
+    data = { 'foo': 1 }
+    forkr.main(data)

+# Recursive forks.

+In theory, you can start a new forking loop in the child process after you have done the changes you want to change, so have a spawnloop function you can call to start a new fork from the child to allow you to connect to the new children.
+You can do that by invoking the forker.main

+## RDB Usage

+Optional :
 	  You use the simple telnet client to connect to the server from another shell.

-You can define tests with nose and montior for changes on to run them again.

-# Ideas

-For the future, be able to start a new loop in the child after you have changes you want to change, so have a spawnloop function you can call to start a new fork from the child to allow you to connect to the new children.

-# RDB Usage

-    python multiproc.py
+In your client lib if you want to enable remote debugging, you can use the celery rdb.

 	call rdb.set_trace()  in your code to debug